Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

-I try to remember to stash a dry shirt in my pack for my turn around spot, and another one in the car.
+Try to remember to stash a dry shirt in your backpack for your turn around spot, and another clean, dry shirt in the car for post-hike comfort.

-Your summer hiking attire can be simple, fast drying and easy to find in your closet when you first start doing straightforward day hikes.
+Your summer hiking attire can be simple and easy to find in your closet when you first start doing straightforward day hikes.

-But after a few sweaty hot hikes where you're wringing out your T shirts at the lunch stop, I think you will gravitate toward more sweat-soaking, wicking fabrics.
+But after a few sweaty hot hikes where you're wringing out your cotton T shirts at your lunch stop, I think you will gravitate toward more sweat-soaking, wicking technical hiking fabrics.

 In some parts of the world, we call it snowshoeing!